 - being included as a postdoc on a grant

-- work at an MRC unit, centre or institute.
+- working at an MRC unit, centre or institute

 There is no strict eligibility criteria relating to the amount of postdoctoral experience candidates must have gained.
 However, nominees should be able to clearly demonstrate that their skills and experience at the time of the application match either the: